oglimmer/recipes/burger.md

 ### Onions

 You can either use raw onions or grilled onions.
+I prefer grilled onions.
+Just grill your onion slices before doing anything else.

 ### A hotter spread

 You might add 2 slices of chopped Jalapenos (https://www.kuehne.de/antipasti/feurig-scharfe-jalapeno-370ml) to the spread to make it hotter.
+I like that.

 ## Directions